ubuntu-mate/ubuntu-mate.org/blog/20160504-running-steam-on-ubuntu-mate.md

   </div>
 </div>

+All benchmarks we run at 1920x1080.
 The table below shows the **average frames per second** for each benchmark.
 The colouring of the average frames per second denotes how much, if any, screen tearing was visible.

   * <span class="btn btn-danger btn-xs">Bad tearing</span>